 How has speech recognition software helped companies?

-For example, according to news in CNBC, hospitals in Boston and Los Angeles have expressed interest in utilizing Amazon’s voice recognition software for the improvement of clinical care.
+For example, according to a news article, hospitals in Boston and Los Angeles have expressed interest in utilizing Amazon’s voice recognition software for the improvement of clinical care.
 They have been attempting to discover means by which Amazon’s Alexa can be incorporated into the clinical environment.
 One of the ways was to use it for improving compliance levels with checklists for surgical safety.

 The technology has become instrumental in streamlining the entire process of patient documentation and generating reports.
 Opinion is now gradually tilting in favor of speech recognition software for medical transcription.
 Medical practitioners are beginning to understand how medical transcription voice recognition software can significantly facilitate patient documentation in many ways, especially given the steep rise in hospital activity levels today.
 Doctors can now devote more time to taking care of the patient.
 Previously, this would be a problem, since the process of documentation would be taken care of by dedicated medical transcriptionists.
 Hence there was a layer between the doctor and the documentation.
 Now it is possible for the doctor in question to create a report or transcript in real time, by merely speaking into a laptop or notebook and make changes if need be.
 A doctor can now dictate, amend and finalize a transcript in one sitting.